 Model Code of Conduct 2016

-- The Law Society of Nunavut’s adopted a Nunavut version of the FLSC Model Code on November 7, 2016.
+- The Law Society of Nunavut’s adopted its Model Code of Conduct on November 7, 2016.
 Download a copy here.

 - Guidelines for Practicing Ethically with New Information Technologies - Supplemental

 Like all people in Canada, legal professionals are subject to the Criminal Code, but they are exempted from the federal legislative regime under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (“PCMLTFA”) due to constitutional principles that protect the rights of clients and the obligations of legal professionals within their confidential relationships.
 The legal profession has adopted model rules for lawyers and notaries to follow that are designed to reflect the government’s legislative objectives under PCMLTFA, while reflecting the rights of clients and the obligations of legal professionals (excerpt from the FLSC website).